-Hock, who spent last season on loan from Wigan at Widnes Vikings, was banned for one game in March for using abusive language towards a match official and received a four-match ban in May for making deliberate contact with referee George Stokes in his side's 36-0 win over Workington.
+Hock, who spent last season on loan from Wigan at Widnes Vikings, was for using abusive language towards a match official and received a four-match ban in May for making deliberate contact with referee George Stokes in his side's 36-0 win over Workington.

 He also received a five-match ban for committing a similar offence while playing for Wigan in 2008.